agrisjakob/Feats-of-Strength-Flask-Project/README.md

 ### Account page
 The app needs a user account page, in which users could update or delete their user information.
 This would also include their date of birth, which currently exists on the database as a default entry for when the user registered.

+### Workout Ratings (v1.1)
+The workout ratings form needs a custom error validation function to prevent users from rating a workout outside of the 1-10 range.
+Furthermore, the ratings displayed on the home page could use some more information about the workouts, such as the exercise that the rated workout involved.